 Please review all completed evaluations to insure that the statement, "regionally accredited," is documented on the official evaluation report.

 In order to become a RDN or RD, an individual must complete the following three-step process:

-- Complete ACEND-accredited academic coursework in a Didactic Program in Dietetics and a minimum of a bachelor's degree from a US regionally-accredited college or university or foreign equivalent.
+- Complete ACEND-accredited academic coursework in a Didactic Program in Dietetics and a minimum of a master's degree from a U.S. regionally-accredited college or university or foreign equivalent.

 NOTE: As per the 2017 ACEND accreditation standards, Foreign Degree Education (FDE) program graduates are eligible to apply to a dietetic internship.
 This new requirement will not take effect until after June 1, 2017.
 Therefore, an individual would have to graduate from an FDE after June 1, 2017 in order to be eligible to apply to a DI.